 Personal integrity is required in order to insure the fair application of all University policies and rules.
 Any act that seeks to subvert the integrity of any disciplinary process is prohibited.
 Acts that subvert the integrity of the disciplinary process include, but are not limited to, e.
-Disregard Official Directives or Summons f.
-Community Waynesburg University students are expected to accept and adhere to high standards of personal
+Disregard Official Directives or Summons Students are not to disregard the directives, verbal or written, of University or civil officials.
+Students are not to obstruct a University or civil official from carrying out his or her duties.
+Additionally, when a student receives an official University summons, he/she must respond to the issuing office within 24 hours.
+Failure to respond will warrant disciplinary action.